-When the panel takes action pursuant to section (1) above, the Vice President for Enrollment Services will issue simultaneous written notice of the outcome of the appeal to each party (copying the Title IX Coordinator), including the rationale for the decision.
+When the panel takes action pursuant to section (1) above, the Vice President for Academic Affairs will issue simultaneous written notice of the outcome of the appeal to each party (copying the Title IX Coordinator), including the rationale for the decision.

-When the panel takes an action specified in (2), (3) or (4) above, the Vice President for Enrollment Services will provide the Title IX Coordinator written notice of the panel’s decision, including the rationale for the decision.
+When the panel takes an action specified in (2), (3) or (4) above, the Vice President for Academic Affairs will provide the Title IX Coordinator written notice of the panel’s decision, including the rationale for the decision.
 The Title IX Coordinator will then provide the parties written notice of the next steps in the process and/or of any sanction(s) modified pursuant to (4) above.